-Organization - You don't have to be the most perfectly organized human being on the planet, but having some type of organization will make your life so much easier.
+Organization - You don't have to be the most organized human on the planet, but having some type of organization will make your life so much easier.
 You don't want to miss an event due to not being organized.